Guarani Aquifer

+Map of the aquifer overlaid with political boundaries.

-The Guarani Aquifer, located beneath the surface of Argentina, Brazil, Paraguay, and Uruguay, is the second largest known aquifer system in the world and is an important source of fresh water.
-Named after the Guarani people, it covers 1200000 km2, with a volume of about 40000 km3, a thickness of between 50 m and 800 m and a maximum depth of about 1800 m.
+The Guarani Aquifer, is the second largest known aquifer system in the world and is an important source of fresh water.

+Located beneath the parts of Argentina, Brazil, Paraguay, and Uruguay, it covers 1200000 km2, with a volume of about 40000 km3, a thickness of between 50 m and 800 m and a maximum depth of about 1800 m.
 It is estimated to contain about 37000 km3 of water, with a total recharge rate of about 166 km^{3}/year from precipitation.

-It is said that this vast underground reservoir could supply fresh drinking water to the world for 200 years.
-However, at closer inspection, if the world population were to stay at an equilibrium of about 6.96 billion, not even taking into account that babies need less water than grown adults, this figure reaches 1600 years, allowing about 9 liters per day per person.
-Due to an expected shortage of fresh water on a global scale, which environmentalists suggest will become critical in under 20 years, this important natural resource is rapidly becoming politicised, and its control becomes ever more controversial.
+It was named by uruguayan geologist Danilo Antón after the Guarani people, an indigenous group that inhabited roughly the same area.

 Geology of the aquifer

 The Guarani Aquifer consists primarily of fluvial sandstones of the Piramboia Formation and aeolian sandstones of the Botucatu Formation, which were deposited during the Triassic and Jurassic periods.
 Over 90% of the total area is overlain by early Cretaceous basalts of the Serra Geral Formation.
 The basalt's low permeability allows it to act as an aquitard, providing a high degree of containment.
 This greatly reduces the rate of infiltration and subsequent recharge, but also isolates the aquifer from the vadose zone, subsequent surface-associated losses due to evaporation and evapotranspiration, and potential contamination.

 The erosion exposes pieces of sandstone on aquifer's banks, which are called outcrops.
 This is where the rain comes in and also where the contamination might happen.
 In general, the aquifer comprises a variety of quartz sand, well-rounded format, and has low clay content.
 Granulometric data indicate that over 50% of the grains have a diameter between 0.125 and 0.250 mm.

-Research and monitoring of the aquifer in order to better manage it as a resource is considered important, as the population growth rate within its area is relatively high — resulting in higher consumption and pollution risks.

-The countries over the aquifer are also the original four Mercosur countries.